Foot corns and calluses are small areas of thick, raised, hardened skin

 longer sticks out.

 Salicylic acid comes in different forms such as plasters, drops and pads and can be bought from a pharmacy but care should be taken when applying as they can burn healthy tissue.
-Only use them if directed by your doctor/podiatrist, and never use them if you suffer from diabetes or poor circulation as there is a risk of ulcer formation
+Only use them if directed by your doctor/podiatrist, and never use them if you suffer from diabetes or poor circulation as there is a risk of ulcer formation.
+Check out these popular corn treatments and what people say about them.

-Occasionally the skin around a foot corn becomes infected in which case it will be red and sore.
-This can be cleared up with a course of antibiotics
+Occasionally the skin around a corns on feet can become infected in which case it will be red and sore.
+This can be cleared up with a course of antibiotics.

 Foot corns and calluses often return if the cause of them is not properly addressed.
 There are a number of things you can do to prevent them from developing: